falkaer/the-guide/m1_memory_hierarchies/s1_computational_graphs.md

 the amount of time it takes to run the tests.
 As we will see later, this parallel test launch can create some issues when testing our GPU functions.

-## 🧬3️⃣ Graphs in Graphics/GPU Programming
+## 🧬Graphs in Graphics/GPU Programming
 Computational graphs are even making their way into the way you can program the GPU!
 Ways to define computational graphs have been added to [DirectX12][0] and [Vulkan][1].
 This development seems to be lead by game and graphics workloads being increasingly